cgarciae/NDArray/README.md

 The second goal is an obvious must have, Swift for TensorFlow's compiler with automatic differentiation is arguably the future of ML and we should use it.

 #### Linear Algebra Optimization
-The third goal is what you would expect from any HPC numeric library, the strategy would be to specialize functions/operations for numeric types by using BLAS, LAPACK or MLIR to speed computation.
+The third goal is what you would expect from any HPC numeric library, the strategy would be to specialize functions/operations for numeric types by using BLAS, LAPACK, Accelerate, or MLIR to speed computation.
 On the other hand, if successfully integrated with [MLIR](https://docs.google.com/document/d/1UIPWl4lvBTozBD5OQ9SrxgcM7rA4pODMOjqQv3tm57w), BLAS and LAPACK might not be necessary and NDArray could easily become one of the most performant numeric libraries out there.

 ## Roadmap